-Step Description 1 If your Profile is: A single Profile spread over multiple diagrams within the same Profile Package, find the Profile Package in the Browser window, and select the 'Specialize > Technologies > Publish-Tech > Publish Package as UML Profile' ribbon option One of multiple Profiles within the same Profile Package, click anywhere in the background of the Profile diagram and select either of the ribbon options 'Design > Diagram > Manage > Save as Profile' or 'Specialize > Technologies > Publish-Tech > Publish Diagram as UML Profile' A single diagram within the Profile Package, click anywhere in the background of the Profile diagram and select either of the ribbon options 'Design > Diagram > Manage > Save as Profile' or 'Specialize > Technologies > Publish-Tech > Publish Diagram as UML Profile' The 'Save UML Profile' dialog displays.
+Ste Description p 1 If your Profile is: A single Profile spread over multiple diagrams within the same Profile Package, find the Profile Package in the Browser window, and select the 'Specialize > Technologies > Publish Technology > Publish Package as UML Profile' ribbon option One of multiple Profiles within the same Profile Package, click anywhere in the background of the Profile diagram and select either of the ribbon options 'Design > Diagram > Manage > Save as Profile' or 'Specialize > Technologies > Publish Technology > Publish Diagram as UML Profile' • A single diagram within the Profile Package, click anywhere in the background of the Profile diagram and select either of the ribbon options 'Design > Diagram > Manage > Save as Profile' or 'Specialize > Technologies > Publish Technology > Publish Diagram as UML Profile' The 'Save UML Profile' dialog displays.
 2 Click on the button, and select the destination directory path for the XML Profile file.
 If necessary, edit the Profile filename, but do not delete the .xml extension.
 3 In the 'Profile Type' field, use the default value 'EA (UML)2.X' (or, if necessary, click on the drop-down arrow and select this value).
+Note: If this field is grayed out, it means that the Package from which you are exporting the profile does not have the < profile >> stereotype.
+You have to give the Package that stereotype or transfer the Profile diagram and/or elements to another Package with the stereotype.
 4 Set the required export options for all stereotypes defined in the Profile: Element Size - select the checkbox to export the element size attributes Color and Appearance - (enabled if saving the profile from a diagram; disabled if saving from a Package in the Browser window) select the checkbox to export the background color, border color, text color and border thickness attributes Alternate Image - select the checkbox to export the metafile images Code Templates - select the checkbox to export the code templates, if they exist 5 Click on the Save button to save the Profile to disk.